Refactor in the Direction Errors Take You

 When it breaks down

 Runtime contracts.
-Some invariants can't be expressed in the type system: protocol ordering, resource lifecycle, business logic rules.
+Some invariants can't be expressed in the type system: protocol ordering, resource lifecycle, business rules.
 A change that type-checks cleanly can still break at runtime.
-Tests are the second error oracle here.
+Tests are the second error oracle.
 A failing test is the same signal as a type error: something assumed the old behavior.

 Circular dependencies.
-In tightly coupled code, fixing one error can produce five more that loop back into each other.
+In tightly coupled code, fixing one error produces five more that loop back into each other.
 This usually means the refactor is exposing a structural problem.
-The errors aren't lying.
-They're telling you the real scope of the work.
+The errors aren't lying, they're telling you the real scope of the work.
 Sometimes the right move is to step back and pick a different starting cut.

 Refactoring in the agent era

 The fan-out problem changes shape when you're working with an AI agent.
-Twenty trails instead of one is no longer necessarily a problem, as long as none of those twenty fans out further.
+Twenty trails instead of one isn't necessarily a problem, as long as none of those twenty fans out further.

-If the twenty errors are known patterns, an agent can work through them in parallel.
-The constraint isn't the number of errors; it's whether the fixes are mechanical.
+If the errors are known patterns, an agent can work through them in parallel.
+The constraint isn't the number of errors, it's whether the fixes are mechanical.
 Known patterns are mechanical.
 Agents are good at mechanical.

-The situation that still requires care is when one of those twenty errors is unfamiliar.
+Care is needed when one of those errors is unfamiliar.
 If fixing it causes another wave of changes in a direction you didn't anticipate, stop.
-Don't let the agent continue into territory you haven't mapped.
-Contain it, understand the new pattern, and decide whether to handle it separately or change your starting point entirely.
+Contain it, understand the new pattern and decide whether to handle it separately or change your starting point entirely.

-If the refactor is large, don't just start.
-Talk to your agent first.
-Walk through the codebase together, identify what strategies are available, and agree on how to proceed before making the first change.
+For a large refactor, don't just start.
+Walk through the codebase with the agent, agree on a strategy and align on scope before the first change.
 An agent given free rein on a large refactor will fill the diff.
-A 20-page change becomes 150 pages before you've had a chance to review the direction.
-Keep it in conversation until you're both aligned on scope.
+A 20-page change becomes 150 before you've had a chance to review the direction.

 Conclusion

-If you use the type system to encode contracts, a change on one side automatically breaks the other side, loudly, at compile time.
+Encode contracts in the type system, and a change on one side breaks the other side loudly, at compile time.
 That's not a nuisance.
 That's the system telling you exactly what needs to change.